ASTR 1210 (O'Connell) Study Guide 13

 cratering.
 But impacts are responsible for most of the other

-surface features as well, including mountains.
+surface features as well, including the mountains and maria.

 Click here for a